Finding that you're suddenly blowing a gale down there? Registered nutritionist Rob Hobson explains why and the easy swaps to stop it in its tracks

 If onion and garlic get you gassy but you love the flavour, switch to garlic oil, onion seeds or chives.
 You can also ramp up the flavours of your food with herbs and spices.

-7. Choose dried mushroom over fresh
+7. Choose dried mushrooms over fresh

 Fresh mushrooms contain polyols (a type of carbohydrate) which can cause bloating.
 For a rich mushroom flavour, try making a stock out of dried porcini mushrooms.
-For recipes that require fresh chopped mushrooms, try replacing with chopped courgette which has a similar texture.
+For recipes that require fresh chopped mushrooms, try replacing them with chopped courgette which has a similar texture.

 8. Choose cooked vegetables over raw

 Cooking vegetables can help to start the process of breaking them down which will make them easier on the gut and may help to reduce bloating, especially when it comes to cruciferous veg.

 Some people find that certain grains such as barley or spelt can be quite bloating.
 Pseudo-grains look like grains but are derived from seeds and include quinoa and buckwheat.
 These are a little easier to digest and may help to ease bloating.